 (1) The R-Codes, modified as set out in clause 26, are to be read as part of this Scheme.

-(2) The local government —
+(2) The local government must ensure that the R-Codes are published in accordance with clause 87 of the deemed provisions.

-(a) must make a copy of the R-Codes available for public inspection during business hours at the offices of the local government; and

-(b) may publish a copy of the R-Codes on the website of the local government.
+(2A) Subclause (2) is an ongoing publication requirement for the purposes of clause 87(5)(a) of the deemed provisions.

 (3) The coding of land for the purposes of the R-Codes is shown by the coding number superimposed on a particular area contained within the boundaries of the area shown on the Scheme Map.

-(4) The R-Codes apply to an area if the area has a coding number superimposed on it in accordance with subclause (3).
+(4) The R-Codes apply to an area if —

+(a) the area has a coding number superimposed on it in accordance with subclause (3); or

+(b) a provision of this Scheme provides that the R-Codes apply to the area.

+[Clause 25 amended: SL 2020/252 r.
+34.]

 26. Modification of R-Codes

 (To be inserted if exclusions and variations to the R-Codes are to apply.
 If no exclusions or variations are to apply, insert the words “There are no modifications to the R-Codes.”.)